Travel.State.Gov >

 The process for finalizing the adoption in Colombia generally includes the following:

-Note: For children adopted by two parents, Colombian law requires that both parents travel to Colombia for the official integration period with the child (as established by ICBF) and for the initial court date.
+Note: For children adopted by two parents, Colombian law requires that both parents travel to Colombia for the cohabitation period with the child and for the initial court date.
 Only one parent is required to remain in Colombia following the initial hearing with the judge.
-Should one parent choose to return to the United States, the departing parent must go to a Colombian notary to prepare a travel authorization to allow the child to travel to the United States with only one parent.
+Should one parent choose to return to the United States, the departing parent must first go to a Colombian notary to prepare a travel authorization to allow the child to travel to the United States with only one parent (the parent that remains with the child in Colombia).

-Before traveling to Colombia, we recommend that you confirm with your adoption service provider the services that you will receive in-country.
-Although the Colombian government requires adoption service providers to assist you throughout your time in country, families have reported differing levels of support.
+Before traveling to Colombia, we recommend that you confirm with your adoption service provider the services they will provide in Colombia.
+Although the Colombian government requires adoption service providers to assist you throughout your time in Colombia, families have reported differing levels of support.
 In particular, we recommend confirming the type of translation assistance you will receive during the process as well as whether the local representative will attend any meetings with you.

 Certificate of Conformity